-Scott Amyx received the Cloud & DevOps World Award for Most Innovative and was voted Top Global IoT Influencer & Expert by Inc. Magazine, HP Enterprise, Postscapes, Top IoT Authority by the Internet of Things Institute, and Top 10 Global Speakers by Speaking.com.
-Amyx is a thought leader, speaker and author on the internet of things and the managing partner at Amyx Ventures and CEO of Amyx+.
+Scott Amyx is the Chair & Managing Partner at Amyx Ventures, CEO of Amyx+, Managing Partner at the Future of Fashion (with former Miami Fashion Week founders), and Singularity University/ Smart City Accelerator Mentor and Startup Board Member.
+Scott is a Tribeca Disruptor Foundation Fellow, a disruptive innovation awards program of Tribeca Film Festival.
+He is scheduled to speak at TEDx on disruption and success.
+Scott is a thought leader, speaker, and author on the Internet of Things and the Fourth Industrial Revolution and winner of the Cloud & DevOps World Award for Most Innovative and was voted Top Global IoT Influencer & Expert by Inc. Magazine, HP Enterprise, Postscapes, Top IoT Authority by the Internet of Things Institute, and Top 10 Global Speakers by Speaking.com.
 Scott has been nominated to the World Economic Forum as a committee member for the Future of the Internet.
-Scott has been nominated by global luminaries for TED Talk.
-The Republic of Korea nominated Scott to represent cutting-edge research and case studies on the internet of things at the ITU Telecom World, United Nations 2015 in Budapest.
-Gerson Lehrman Group (GLG), AlphaSights, 10EQS and other research firms look to Scott for unrivaled insights and pulse on the changing IoT landscape.
+The Republic of Korea nominated Scott to represent cutting-edge research and case studies on the Internet of Things at the ITU Telecom World, United Nations.
+Sovereignties, governments, multinationals, and international consulting and research firms look to Scott for unrivaled insights and pulse on the changing emerging technology landscape.

 Scott's second feature book The Human Race: How Humans Can Survive in the Robotic Age is scheduled to come out in 2018.
-Scott explores the imminent net job loss from artificial intelligence, robotics and the fourth industrial revolution and its impact on income inequality and rise in populism and nationalism that are sweeping across the globe.
+Scott explores the imminent net job loss from artificial intelligence, robotics, and the Fourth Industrial Revolution and its impact on income inequality and rise in populism and nationalism that are sweeping across the globe.
 He explores the advantages and disadvantages of basic universal income.
 Scott emphasizes the need to pursue job training and labor force development in human to human services that leverage our ability to empathize with the human condition.
-The empathy business models and services will become the bedrock of post fourth industrial revolution.
+The empathy business models and services will become the bedrock of post Fourth Industrial Revolution.

-Scott has over 19 years of large-scale strategy and implementation experience, managing double-digit million-dollar projects across multiple verticals.
-In his last corporate position as VP of product management, Scott helped the company be acquired by a Fortune 500 publicly traded company.
+Scott has over 19 years of large-scale strategy and implementation experience, managing double digit million dollar projects across multiple verticals.
+In his last corporate position as VP of Product Management, Scott helped the company be acquired by a Fortune 500 publicly traded company.
 Scott has also started numerous startups and successfully sold a company.

 Scott has a master's degree in applied microeconomics/ public policy from the University of Chicago.
 Scott was a national Sloan Fellow at Carnegie Mellon University.